JohnDruhan/clientPanelFirebase/README.md

 ## Project Purpose:

-This project was built to practice my ReactJS, Redux and Firebase Skill.
-It help admin to store their clients detail with full CRUD funtionalities.
-The project use Redux for state management and Firebase firestore to store data at backend.
+This project was built with ReactJS, Redux and Firebase.
+It helps admins to store their clients details with full CRUD funtionalities.
+The project uses Redux for state management and Firebase Firestore to store data on the backend.

 ## Tools and Skills Used
 1. ReactJS